Table of Contents

 Why Celebrate Success?

 I’m finding this to be true.
-Not only am I benefiting from the new habits I’m building, my life-long tendency to mentally beat myself up over every shortcoming, perceived failure, or setback is subsiding.
+Not only am I benefiting from the new habits I’m building, but my life-long tendency to mentally beat myself up over every shortcoming, perceived failure, or setback is also subsiding.
 I’m learning to be gentler with myself–and that’s made me a little better at dealing with other people.

 Here’s a bit more from Fogg about what’s happening when you celebrate success: